By Ivan Vinogradov, Solution Architect, LogPoint

 Read more about each threat, and how advanced threat detection can help to identify these threats.

 Successful threat detection is highly reliant on the maturity of the local cybersecurity capabilities.
 It’s relatively simple to know the landscape, keep up with intelligence and sector-related resources, and have an internal program for identifying vulnerabilities.
 However, the larger an environment grows – the higher the demand for solutions that can assist in advanced threat detection, at least in part automatically, becomes necessary.
 Furthermore, sophisticated actors that are targeting your organization might not be so easy to identify.
-For example, you can never be entirely sure if a state actor has taken an interest in your research – which has been a cause of many high-profile breaches.
+For example, you can never be entirely sure if a state actor has taken an interest in your research.
+Which has been a cause of many high-profile breaches.

 Threat response before an actual incident always involves preparation.
 Preparation is useful for almost any discipline in cybersecurity.
 However, organizations have limited resources.
 Therefore, one should identify their critical assets, budget for security controls, and place them appropriately to mitigate the threats’ risk.
 There is no one-fits-all solution.
 However, a good start would be educating the workforce on their immediate work’s security issues and implementing at least the most basic patching program.

-Ideally, security teams and SOCs can detect and respond to cyber threats before they get active and impact the organization.
+Ideally, security teams and security operations centers (SOC’s) can detect and respond to cyber threats before they get active and impact the organization.
 However, once an incident occurs, it is crucial to have an incident response plan for your team to identify, respond, and recover from cybersecurity incidents.
 To orchestrate an appropriate and timely response, SOC staff must understand the specific cyber threat.
 Leveraging frameworks like MITRE ATT&CK can help the security team understand the adversary and how they operate – making threat detection and response even faster.

 Lastly, SOC analysts can benefit significantly from having sophisticated tools such as behavioral analytics (UEBA) and threat hunting capabilities available to aid in advanced threat detection.